-We have entered into an investment advisory and management agreement (the "Investment Management Agreement") with Horizon Technology Finance Management LLC, as our Advisor.
-Our Advisor is registered as an investment adviser under the Investment Advisers Act of 1940 (the "Advisers Act").
-Our investment activities are managed by our Advisor and supervised by our Board, the majority of whom are Independent Directors.
-Under our Investment Management Agreement, we have agreed to pay the Advisor an annual management fee based on our adjusted gross assets as well as an incentive fee based on our investment performance.
-Robert D. Pomeroy, Jr., our Chief Executive Officer, and Gerald A. Michaud, our President, are the Managing Members of the Advisor.
+The Company has entered into an investment advisory and management agreement (the "Investment Management Agreement") with Horizon Technology Finance Management LLC, as its Advisor.
+The Advisor is registered as an investment adviser under the Investment Advisers Act of 1940 (the "Advisers Act").
+The investment activities are managed by the Advisor and supervised by the Board, the majority of whom are Independent Directors.
+Under the Investment Management Agreement, the Company has agreed to pay the Advisor an annual management fee based on its adjusted gross assets as well as an incentive fee based on the Company's investment performance.
+Robert D. Pomeroy, Jr., the Company's Chief Executive Officer, and Gerald A. Michaud, the Company's President, are the Managing Members of the Advisor.

-We have also entered into an administration agreement (the "Administration Agreement") with Horizon Technology Finance Management LLC, as our Administrator.
-Under the Administration Agreement, we have agreed to reimburse the Administrator for our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under the Administration Agreement, including rent and our allocable portion of the costs of compensation and related expenses of our General Counsel and Secretary, Chief Compliance Officer, Chief Financial Officer and their respective staffs.
-In addition, pursuant to the terms of the Administration Agreement, Horizon Technology Finance Management LLC, as our Administrator, provides us with the office facilities and administrative services necessary to conduct our day-to-day operations.
+The Company has also entered into an administration agreement (the "Administration Agreement") with Horizon Technology Finance Management LLC, as its Administrator.
+Under the Administration Agreement, we have agreed to reimburse the Administrator for the Company's allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under the Administration Agreement, including rent and our allocable portion of the costs of compensation and related expenses of the Company's General Counsel and Secretary, Chief Compliance Officer, Chief Financial Officer and their respective staffs.
+In addition, pursuant to the terms of the Administration Agreement, Horizon Technology Finance Management LLC, as the Administrator, provides the Company with the office facilities and administrative services necessary to conduct the Company's day-to-day operations.

-The predecessor of the Advisor has granted us a non-exclusive, royalty-free license to use the name "Horizon Technology Finance."
+The predecessor of the Advisor has granted the Company a non-exclusive, royalty-free license to use the name "Horizon Technology Finance."

-Prior to the completion of our initial public offering, our predecessor and wholly owned subsidiary, Compass Horizon Funding Company LLC, made a cash distribution to Compass Horizon Partners, LP of \$18.0 million from net income and as a return of capital.
+Prior to the completion of the Company's initial public offering, its predecessor and wholly owned subsidiary, Compass Horizon Funding Company LLC, made a cash distribution to Compass Horizon Partners, LP of \$18.0 million from net income and as a return of capital.

-In October 2010, we entered into a registration rights agreement with respect to 2,645,124 shares acquired by Compass Horizon Partners, LP and HTF-CHF Holdings LLC in connection with the exchange of membership interests in Compass Horizon Funding Company LLC for shares of our Common Stock.
-As a result and subject to the terms and conditions of the registration rights agreement, at any time following 365 days after the completion of our initial public offering the holders of a majority-in-interest of the shares subject to the registration rights agreement (including permitted transferees) can require up to a maximum of three times that we file a registration statement under the Securities Act of 1933, as amended (the "Securities Act") relating to the resale of all or a part of the shares.
-In addition, the registration rights agreement also provides for piggyback registration rights with respect to any future registrations of our equity securities and the right to require us to register the resale of their shares on a "shelf" Form N-2 at any time following 365 days after the completion of our initial public offering.
+In October 2010, the Company entered into a registration rights agreement with respect to 2,645,124 shares acquired by Compass Horizon Partners, LP and HTF-CHF Holdings LLC in connection with the exchange of membership interests in Compass Horizon Funding Company LLC for shares of the Company's Common Stock.
+As a result and subject to the terms and conditions of the registration rights agreement, at any time following 365 days after the completion of our initial public offering the holders of a majority-in-interest of the shares subject to the registration rights agreement (including permitted transferees) can require up to a maximum of three times that the Company file a registration statement under the Securities Act of 1933, as amended (the "Securities Act") relating to the resale of all or a part of the shares.
+In addition, the registration rights agreement also provides for piggyback registration rights with respect to any future registrations of the Company's equity securities and the right to require the Company to register the resale of their shares on a "shelf" Form N-2 at any time following 365 days after the completion of the Company's initial public offering.